infratographer/permissions-api/docs/iapl.md

 # validation phase

 for un in UN:
-  for name in un.resourceTypeNames:
+  for type in un.resourceTypes:
-    assert name in UN
+    assert type.name in UN

 for rt in RT:
   for rel in rt.relationships:
-    for tn in rel.targetTypeNames:
+    for tn in rel.targetTypes:
       assert tn in RT

 for bn in BN: